RandomFractals/CensusD3/README.md

 Be nice and drop me a note, if you decide to use this proto for your next.

-I have not decided on the license type of this public data viz just yet, because it's still supper rought after only 2 weeks of dev, but it's public as of now and I plan to keep it that way.
+I have not decided on the license type of this public data viz just yet, because it's still supper rough after only 2 weeks of dev, but it's public as of now and I plan to keep it that way.

 Most likey I will adopt whatever d3.js and M. Bostock license is using.